 Patients who describe general symptoms such as achiness and fatigue plead for doctors' help.
 Those who are diagnosed with fibromyalgia and chronic fatigue syndrome sometimes have the same reaction.
 But in the case of Lyme disease, doctors aim to cure the illness with long-term antibiotics, not just manage symptoms.

-Medical boards in states such as New York have questioned doctors who prescribe antibiotics for “post-treatment Lyme disease syndrome,” as the CDC describes the condition.
+Medical boards in states such as New York have questioned doctors who prescribe antibiotics for “post-treatment Lyme disease syndrome,” as the CDC.
 Organizations such as LymeDisease.org are battling to have the IDSA treatment guidelines removed from the National Guideline Clearinghouse, a branch of the U.S. Department of Health and Human Services.

 “The people behind pushing this ‘syndrome’ (including numerous people who have chronic fatigue and other conditions that are difficult to diagnose and treat, and who are therefore looking for answers) have gained remarkable political power,” Dr. Otto Yang told Healthline.
 Yang is an infectious disease specialist at the University of California, Los Angeles (UCLA).